QingXXiong/QingX/Limbo_Games_Walkthrough/section17.md

 _Trick_: Wait the light to show where you are.

 3. Wait until hear the tumbling sound, then Jump Over to the ladder right.
-4. Go Right, once the light shows the platform, Jump Over right.
+4. Go Right, when the light shows the platform, Jump Over right.
 5. Wait the box to fall down, then Go Right to Pull it left about the length of two boxes.
 6. Jump Over right, then Go Left to push box off.
 7. Wait 2 seconds for the box to settle.